1. SeaLife Micro Cam App Update V3.5

 For all other product support questions, please refer to the online troubleshooting information located in the Technical Support section of the SeaLife website.

-SeaLife has released SeaLife Micro Cam app update version V3.5 on July 5, 2021.
-The app update includes the following:
+SeaLife has released SeaLife Micro Cam app update version V3.8 on August 30, 2023.
+The app update includes general updates for Android 13 compatibility.
+The app update is available for free download on Google Play store.

 If you encounter any app performance issues, please contact the USA SeaLife Service Center at service@sealife-cameras.com or contact the SeaLife distributor in your country by clicking here: http://www.sealife-cameras.com/authorized-dealer-locator